zawnpn/ZHANGWP/docs/statements.md

 # Statements

-You can access source of this website at [Github](https://github.com/zawnpn/ZHANGWP/), welcome pull requests.

-You can also give feedbacks at [https://github.com/zawnpn/ZHANGWP/issues](https://github.com/zawnpn/ZHANGWP/issues).
+You can access source of this website at [Github](https://github.com/zawnpn/ZHANGWP/).
+You can also give feedbacks and PR to this repo.

 ## Copyright